axibase/atsd/versioning/README.md

 ![](resources/12.png)

-Note that the value will not be actually deleted.
+Note that the value will not actually be deleted.
 Rather, the current value for the selected timestamp will be replaced with a `NaN` marker.

 ![](resources/13.png)

-In addition, value can be deleted using checkbox and the **Delete** button at the export page.
+A value can also be deleted using the selection checkbox and **Delete** button on the export page.

 ![](resources/14.png)

 ### Deleting Multiple Series Values

-To delete multiple values, select checkboxes for the selected rows or click the top checkbox to select all rows, and then click **Delete**.
+To delete multiple values, set the flags in the checkboxes for all desired rows or select all with the uppermost checkbox.
+Click **Delete**.

 ![](resources/15.png)